 Can I transfer or give away property to prevent creditors from taking it?

-No. It is illegal to convert non-exempt property to exempt property to defraud, delay, or hinder a person who has claim to the property.
+No. It is illegal to convert non-exempt property to exempt property to defraud, delay, or hinder a person who has a claim to the property.
 In other words, it is illegal to give away property to keep from paying a debt.
-It is also illegal to change who owns property with the intent to hinder, delay, defraud, or prevent a creditor from receiving the fair value of property when you are unable to pay your debts.
-In other words, it is illegal for a debtor to give away property to make the debtor judgment proof.
+It is also unlawful to change who owns property with the intent to hinder, delay, defraud, or prevent a creditor from receiving the property's fair value when you cannot pay your debts.
+In other words, it is illegal for a debtor to give away property to make the debtor judgment-proof.

 If I am married, am I responsible for my spouse’s bills?